Go to Base Symbols

 Start typing to filter results.
 Note that you can use CamelHumps here.

 If the item you navigate to belongs to the current solution, JetBrains Rider opens the corresponding file in the editor and places the caret at the symbol declaration.
-If it is found in referenced libraries, JetBrains Rider decompiles the corresponding assembly and locates the symbol in the decompiled file.
+If it is in referenced libraries, JetBrains Rider navigates according to the settings defined on thepage of JetBrains Rider settings Ctrl+Alt+S.